semimod/DMT-core/doc/source/automatic_testing/updating_docker.rst

 Updating the Docker image on gitlab.com
 =======================================

 When a dependency of DMT changes, the Docker image used to run the DMT test cases needs to be re-built as-well.
 This is a short explanation how to update the docker image.

-For details, see the [gitlab Container Registry](https://gitlab.com/help/user/packages/container_registry/index).
+For details, see the `gitlab Container Registry <https://gitlab.com/help/user/packages/container_registry/index>`.

 Docker generals
 -----------------